-13. Inclusion in the Rating List
+12. Inclusion in the Rating list

-- 13.1 To be included in the FRL or FIDE Rapid/Blitz Rating Lists, a player must be a member of a national chess federation which is a member of FIDE.
-The Federation must not be temporarily or permanently excluded from membership. - 13.2 It is the responsibility of national federations to inform FIDE if players should not be included in the FRI - 13.4 Any player excluded from either rating list because he is unable to obtain membership of a national federation, may apply to FIDE for special dispensation to be included.
+- 12.1 To be included in the FRL or FIDE Rapid/Blitz Rating Lists, a player must be registered through a national chess federation which is a member of FIDE.
+The Federation must not be temporarily or permanently excluded from membership. - 12.2 It is the responsibility of national Federations to inform FIDE if players should not be included in the FRL. - 12.3 Any player excluded from the rating list because he is unable to obtain membership of a national federation, may apply to FIDE for special dispensation to be included in the list.